When I first flew the coop, my father gave me a recipe to follow to determine how I could afford to spend on things.

 Expenses were broken into weeks of the month:

-- One week’s gross salary equaled one week’s rent or mortgage.
+- One week’s gross salary equaled one month’s rent or mortgage.

-- The third week equaled all utilities, food, and the occasional insurance payment.
+- The third week equaled all utilities and food.

 - The last week’s salary was for savings.